awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-wfsx-volumes.md

 1. Note the file system ID\.
 You will need to use it in a later step\.

-   You can go on to the next steps to create a cluster and EC2 instance while the Amazon FSx for Windows File Server file system is being created\.
+   You can go on to the next steps to create a cluster and EC2 instance while the FSx for Windows File Server file system is being created\.

 ## Step 5: Create an Amazon ECS cluster<a name="wfsx-create-cluster"></a>